 To make your articles user-friendly here are some helpful guidelines:

-- Do research your content well
+- Research your content well

-- Use short paragraphs — I find 2-5 lines (on desktop) works well
+- Use short paragraphs; I find 2-5 lines (on desktop) works well

-- Don’t use run-on sentences that go forever — use shorter sentences instead
+- Don’t use run-on sentences that go forever; use shorter sentences instead

-- Use bullet or numbered lists
+- Use bulleted or numbered lists

 - Provide links to supporting resources

 Search engines place a lot of importance on user experience.
 I’m confused by people who only write for search engines though.
 Are search engines buying your products?
-Write for your users and give them the best possible experience.
+Write for your users to give them the best possible experience.